 Discuss the validity of the frontier thesis first advanced by Frederick Jackson Turner in 1893.
 (See Expanding the “Varying Viewpoints” for an excerpt from Turner’s famous essay.)
 Consider how his use of the word frontier contrasts with common understanding, in which the term refers almost entirely to the post–Civil War frontier of the Great West.

 Examine the life of the typical homesteader on the Great Plains, perhaps drawing on literary works such as those of Ole Rolvaag or Willa Cather.
 Consider why such a person might be led to join the Farmers’ Alliances.
 Perhaps compare the condition of pioneer farmers with those in the South, white and black.
-See boxed quote on page 586.
+(See boxed quote on page 586.)

 Consider the rapid rise and fall of the Populists in both the West and the South.
 Consider the attempt by Populists such as Tom Watson to overcome racial division, and explain the reasons he and other disillusioned reformers later turned to a vicious racism.
-See boxed quote on page 594.
+(See boxed quote on page 594.)

 Examine Hanna’s free-spending policies in the 1896 election.
 Assess what role campaign spending (and other political tactics) may have had in defeating Bryan, compared with the deeper social and political forces that kept most of the urban working class from supporting the pro-silver campaign.